Davante Adams Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Recent Performances

-- In last week's game against the Browns, Adams was targeted 13 times and recorded 10 catches for 114 yards and scored two touchdowns.
+- In last week's matchup with the Browns, Adams caught 10 passes for 114 yards and scored two touchdowns while being targeted 13 times.

-- Over his last three outings, Adams has totaled 279 yards on 26 catches with five touchdowns, averaging 93.0 yards per game on 33 targets.
+- Adams' 33 targets have led to 26 grabs for 279 yards (93.0 per game) and five touchdowns over his last three games.

 Adams' Green Bay Teammates